dushoff/polarization/meeting.md

 	* Partisan sorting
 * Affective polarization
 	* Partisans don't agree less, they hate each other more
-	* Zif: less punishment for extremists (from general electorate?)
+	* Yif: less punishment for extremists (from general electorate?)
 	* Centeno: There is an empirical question of to what extent the party drives the voters vs. the other way around
 * Leonard: objective vs. subjective polarization
 * Michael: what drives polarization?
 McGovern wanted to democratize things by making primaries more important